kee007ney/webPractice/README.md

 Navigate to http://localhost:5000 in your browser and you should be able to see the project.
 Change the port in app.js (`const port = 5000`) to whatever you like if you prefer a different port number.

+I may have used `npm init` at some point, I can't remember if it was part of this project or not.